Simonceeno/tribute-page-pino-daniele/README.md

 This is a responsive tribute page about neapolitan musician, composer and singer **Pino Daniele**.

-It was the first project I made in HTML and CSS ever, so there is no structural order for folders and files, everything is in the root folder.
+FUNFACT: It was the first project I made in HTML and CSS ever.

 Go visit the preview of the project here: